grab/engineering-blog/_posts/2019-07-03-catwalk-serving-machine-learning-models-at-scale.md

 2. Highly available.
 It has a model versioning system to make sure there is always a healthy version being served while loading a new version into its memory
 3. Actively maintained by the developer community and backed by Google

-Even though, by default, Tensorflow Serving only supports models built with Tensorflow, this is not a constraint, though, because Grab is actively moving toward using Tensorflow.
+Even though, by default, Tensorflow Serving only supports models built with Tensorflow, this is not a constraint though, because Grab is actively moving toward using Tensorflow.

 How are we using Tensorflow Serving?
 ------------------------------------